jackyc-11/appinventor-sources/appinventor/docs/markdown/reference/components/maps.md

 {:id="FeatureCollection.Left" .number} *Left*
 : Specifies the position of the Left edge of the component relative to an AbsoluteArrangement.
+{:id="FeatureCollection.Name" .text .ro .bo} *Name*
+: Gets the name of the FeatureCollection.

 {:id="FeatureCollection.Source" .text .ro} *Source*
 : Specifies the source URL used to populate the feature collection.
 If the feature collection was not loaded from a URL, this will be the empty string.